mykelalvis/FT/Traveller/CTSkills.md

 #### Specialities

 - **Turrets**: Operating turret-mounted weapons on board a ship.
-- **Ortillery**: An abbreviation of Orbital artillery – using a ship’s weapons for planetary bombardment or attacks on stationary targets.
+- **Ortillery**: An abbreviation of Orbital artillery – using a ship's weapons for planetary bombardment or attacks on stationary targets.
-- **Screens**: Activating and using a ship’s energy screens like Black Globe generators or meson screens.
+- **Screens**: Activating and using a ship's energy screens like Black Globe generators or meson screens.
-- **Capital Weapons**: Operating bay or spinal mount weapons on board a ship.
+- **[[Capital]] Weapons**: Operating bay or spinal mount weapons on board a ship.

 #### Gun Combat